imdehydrated/rootbuddy/README.md

 ## RL Readiness

-The supported base-game scope is ready for a separate RL training harness and PPO strategy plan.
-Future RL work should use:
+The base-game scope backs an active self-play PPO training effort (see `EXECUTION-PLAN.md` for the full plan).
+The training harness drives the engine through these surfaces:

 - `engine.SetupTrainingGame` for deterministic training setup with an explicit nonzero `RandomSeed`
 - `engine.ValidActions` for the legal action set